Min Woo Kim

 Current advisor: Jonathan Kipnis, PhD

-Undergraduate university: University of California – Los Angeles
+Undergraduate university: University of California-Los Angeles

 Research summary

 The focus of my project is to better understand central nervous system (CNS) autoantigens and their function in CNS immunosurveillance.
-Utilizing myelin oligodendrocyte glycoprotein (MOG)35-55 peptide immunization in C57BL/6 mice as my model for active experimental autoimmune encephalitis (EAE), I observed that immunizing myelin basic protein (MBP) together with MOG35-55 peptide in C57BL/6 mice could mildly suppress the EAE phenotype.
+To do so, we characterized the MHC II peptidome of CNS tissues and identified an abundance of endogenous peptides being presented.
+Fascinatingly, we found that cultivating T cells against myelin basic protein (MBP) could ameliorate autoimmune CNS disease; we utilized myelin oligodendrocyte glycoprotein (MOG)35-55 peptide immunization in C57BL/6J mice as our model for active experimental autoimmune encephalitis (EAE).
 Further analyses by flow cytometry unveiled marked increase in regulatory T cells in the CNS-draining lymph nodes in mice co-immunized with MOG and MBP when compared to MOG immunization alone.
-The role MBP presentation plays in modulating T cell response towards that of suppression remains a fascinating question.
+The role MBP presentation plays in modulating T cell response towards that of suppression remains an intriguing question.

 Graduate publications